GMPavanLab/NPsuperlattices/README.md

 # NPsuperlattices

-This repository contains the set of data shown in the paper "Reconstitution of microtubule into GTP-responsive nanocapsules".
+This repository contains the set of data shown in the paper "Supramolecular Semiconductivity through Emerging Ionic Gates in Ion−Nanoparticle Superlattices".

 All the input data needed to run the simulations and get the results are organized in 2 different folders: